Ample generics in automorphism groups of Boolean powers of simple Mal'cev algebras: Abstract

 \section{Abstract}

-Let $\AA$ be a finite non-abelian simple Mal'cev algebra, such as for example a finite simple non-abelian group or a finite simple non-zero ring.
-We show that the automorphism group of a filtered Boolean power of $\AA$ by the countable atomless Boolean algebra $\BB$ has ample generics.
-This uses the decomposition of that automorphism group as a semidirect product of a certain closure of a Boolean power of the automorphism group of $\AA$ by $\BB$ and the stabiliser of finitely many points in the homeomorphism group $\Homeo 2^\omega$ of the Cantor space $2^\omega$ from~\cite{MR:FBP}.
-As an intermediate step, we show that pointwise stabilisers in $\Homeo 2^\omega$ have ample generics, which extends the result of Kwiat\-kow\-ska that $\Homeo 2^\omega$ has ample generics~\cite{Kw:GHC}.
+Let $\AA$ be a finite simple Mal'cev algebra, such as for example a finite simple group, module, ring, associative or Lie algebra, loop or quasigroup.
+We show that the automorphism group of a filtered Boolean power of continuous functions from the Cantor space $2^\omega$ to $\AA$ has ample generics.
+The proof splits into the abelian and non-abelian cases.
+In the abelian case, we use a representation by modules and the theory of $n$-systems developed by Kechris and Rosendal.
+In the non-abelian case, the proof relies on the decomposition of the automorphism group as a semidirect product of a certain closure of a filtered Boolean power of continuous functions from $2^\omega$ to the automorphism group of $\AA$ and the stabiliser of finitely many points in the homeomorphism group $\Homeo 2^\omega$.
+As an intermediate step, we show that pointwise stabilisers in $\Homeo 2^\omega$ have ample generics, which extends Kwiatkowska's result that $\Homeo 2^\omega$ has ample generics.